CUH Logo

 Changing the dressing

-Children usually have a small dressing to help secure the tube for the first 6 weeks after initial surgery.
+Children usually have a small dressing to help secure the tube for the first six weeks after initial surgery.
 Your nurse will show you how to change the dressing prior to your discharge home.
 The following instructions should be followed:

 • The suture (stitch) which is in place should not be removed until approximately day 10 after initial surgery.
 (If it falls out spontaneously extra care should be taken for example, extra taping).

-• The dressing used to secure the Mic G tube should be changed whenever it is coming off or is soiled.
+• The dressing used to secure the Mic-G tube should be changed whenever it is coming off or is soiled.

 • It is important to ensure that the tube is not pulled any more than necessary during tape changes as this can lead to accidental dislodgement.